KellyRyanGlobal/logger-app/README.md

 2. Verify the test-bin is created
 3. Run the following command
     1. g++ test.cc -o test.exe

-## Prerequisites

-The following needs to be pre installed on a Windows 10 workstation before proceeding
-- Virtualbox (hypervisor)
-    - Linux (centos prefered) OS VM- installed on virtualbox with ssh connection
-        - docker- installed on the Linux VM
-- Install gcc
-- Install Make
-- Create a docker login at https://hub.docker.com

 ### Build logger in docker
 To build logger in a docker container run the following